yegor256/blog/_posts/2015/oct/2015-10-06-how-to-be-good-office-slave.md

 feel responsible for every problem and each task.
 Also, when there is a discussion in the office and someone is doing his own thing, paying no attention to the subject, you should ask, "Doesn't this concern you at all?"
-Make him feel guilty for not being careful enough &mdash; that will give you a lot of points for "being on top of all things."
+Make him feel guilty for not being careful enough&mdash;that will give you a lot of points for "being on top of all things."

 **Look Tired**.
 Always look a bit tired, as if you were working all night and barely got a few hours of sleep.
 Also, try to make it obvious that you were fixing some old bug in the system that nobody except you really cares about.
-You must not look too energetic &mdash; this disrespects your boss.
+You must not look too energetic&mdash;this disrespects your boss.
 He didn't give you enough work to wear you out completely?
 That means he is a bad manager.
 Instead, you should even joke that "our boss knows how to keep us busy."
 That flattery will definitely please even a smart person.